Watercolour hares

 It was the look in the eye of this hare that made me want to paint him and compose the poem to convey what I read in his gaze.
 Anger at what man has and is doing to this planet of ours.

-He is one of my keep forever early hares and is a large watercolour on a sheet of around 45cm by 65cm.
+He is painted on a large watercolour on a sheet of about 45cm by 65cm.

-This watercolour hare and bee are painted on Fabriano Torchon Extra Rough 25% Cotton 300g/m² 140lb watercolour paper (also known as Studio watercolour paper), which has a soft textured surface that allows pigments to mingle in wonderful ways.
+This watercolour hare and bee are painted on Fabriano Torchon Extra Rough 25% Cotton 300g/m² 140lb watercolour paper, which has a soft textured surface that allows pigments to mingle in wonderful ways.

 The pigments that I predominantly I use in all of my paintings are from the Van Gogh range made by Royal Talens.